 Financial aid is awarded based on demonstrated financial need.
 U.S. citizens are awarded federal student loans, work-study, and scholarship according to federal regulations and school policy.
-The School awards Stafford Loans, Perkins Loans, and Nursing Student Loans to the maximum eligibility the funds allow.
+The School offers Stafford Loans, GradPLUS Loans, Perkins Loans, and Nursing Student Loans to the maximum eligibility the funds allow.
 International students are eligible for School scholarship, but not federal student loans.
 Part-time students are eligible for loans only.